 4.2 The Board Chair or any three members of the Board giving appropriate notice in accordance with The School Division Administration Regulations.

 The Board may, by unanimous consent in accordance with Section 16(3) of The School Division Administration Regulations, waive notice of meeting and hold a meeting at any time and that consent shall be subscribed to in writing by each trustee and shall be recorded in the minutes of the meeting in the form required by that section.

 The nature of the business to be transacted must be clearly specified in the notice of the meeting.
 Unless all trustees are present at the special meeting, no other business may be transacted.
 Items can be added to the agenda only by the unanimous consent of the entire Board.

-The Board may, by resolution, schedule a closed meeting at a time or place agreeable to the Board or recess a meeting in progress for the purpose of meeting in closed session.
-Such resolutions shall be recorded in the minutes of the Board and shall specify those individuals eligible to attend in addition to the trustees and the Director and designate(s).
+The Board may, by motion, schedule a closed session at a time or place agreeable to the Board or recess a meeting in progress for the purpose of meeting in closed session.
+Such motions shall be recorded in the minutes of the Board and shall specify those individuals eligible to attend in addition to the trustees and the Director and designate(s).
 The reason for the closed session shall be stated prior to its approval and shall be limited to discussion pertaining to the following stated reasons: